IOuadah/IPQDA_KLAD/README.md

 The data consisted of a control dataset, this resembles the "normal" situation without stimulation and a sample dataset which is the situation with stimulation.
 The aim of this pipeline is to measure the average fluorescence intensity of β-catenin across three different compartements, namely the nucleus, the cytoplasm and the cell boundary.
 To accomplish this, accurate segmentation of both of the channels was essential.
 To handle the complex shapes of the cells and the varying intensity contrasts of the cells and nuclei, we used the robust Cellpose.
 Cellpose is a deeplearning based method that is written in Python.
 It has a useful API, which also allows for training of custom models based on user data.
 We used this to train our own segmentation model, to improve the accuracy of segmentation.
 Using these segmentated masks, we calculated the measurement masks of the different compartements to eventually measure the average fluorescence intensity.

+**#Results**\
+TASK 2
+In this task, we have used the cellpose API to perform segmentation by using the pre-trained models (cyto2 and nuclei).
+This task focused on generating and analyzing outline images and masks (cytoplasm and nuclei) to evaluate the quality of the segmentation.

+**Plot**

+**Plot description**
+-	Laat de outlines en masks zien voor beide channels
+-	Zeg iets over de kwaliteit van de segmentation, welke plekken zijn gemist enzo
+-	Maybe een gif maar skip dat sorry

+TASK 3 Next, we had to create a training dataset for the segmentation of the cytoplasm and nuclei by manually correcting the segmentation labels for a subset of images.
+The goal is to prepare high-quality training data for improving segmentation models.
+For each dataset (control and sample) we selected 8 images for both channels, in total we manually inspected 32 images.
+WELKE EN WRM We did this in ImageJ with the help of the provided macros.
+The manually corrected images help in improving the accuracy of the segmentation and to better train the model.

+**Plots**

+**Explain before and afters**

 Task 4: Training the custom cellpose models.
 To improve the segmentation accuracy, we trained custom cellpose models for the cytoplasm and the nuclei.
 This was established by choosing 8 images from each dataset (control and sample) for both the cytoplasm and the nucleus, eventually ending up with 32 images.
 The 8 images were selected by using intervals of 10, this was done to keep the temporal tendencies in the dataset.
 The selected images  underwent manually improving of the pre-trained segmentation to ensure high quality training data.
 The manual editing was done in FIJI. /